-- Engagement & Communication
+- Engagement and Communication

-- Physical Plant & Operations
+- Physical Plant and Operations

-- Waste & Recycling
+- Waste and Recycling

-- Campus Living, Dining & Events
+- Campus Living, Dining and Events

-- Social & Economic Justice
+- Social and Economic Justice

-- Develops course plug-in lessons, and presents guest lectures in courses
+- Develops course plug-in lessons.

-- Teaches an Introduction to Sustainability course
+- Teaches an Introduction to Sustainability course.

-- Works with Academic Affairs to integrate sustainability into the Educational Master Plan
+- Works with Academic Affairs to integrate sustainability into the Educational Master Plan.

-- Develops experiential education opportunities by using the Office of Sustainability and its ongoing projects as a ‘living laboratory’ for students
+- Develops experiential education opportunities by using the Office of Sustainability and its ongoing projects as a ‘living laboratory’ for students.

-Engagement & Communication
+Engagement and Communication